Picking the correct barbell for your home gym can definitely be difficult if you’re not sure what to look for.

 If you don’t want to go through the hassle, (and who could blame you?), then I would steer clear of a raw steel Olympic bar and go for something like stainless or even an e-coat finish.

 Bright zinc can withstand oxidation in almost any condition.

 The full zinc plating makes it very hard for oxidation to get through to the steel underneath.

 However, this is only true for low or moderate humidity regions.

 If you live in an area with a lot of humidity, your best bet is investing in either hard chrome, cerakote, or stainless steel bars instead.

-The main disadvantages of bright zinc are that it doesn’t feel as natural in the hand.
+The main disadvantage of bright zinc is that it doesn’t feel as natural in the hand.

 The bright zinc plating fills in some of the knurling a little less than hard chrome, but it’s still enough to make the knurling less aggressive overall.